 In this review, we’re going to compare the features, prices, templates, and performance of Wix vs Squarespace, two of the most popular website building platforms.
+Modern web building platforms like Wix and Squarespace make it super easy and efficient for you to host and build a website online, without too any technical knowledge.

 They also offer a ton of other services to help you grow your business on the web too, but there are some draw-backs.